Almost two-thirds of people believe climate change is a global emergency, UN poll finds - KESQ

 “Of the people that said climate change is a global emergency, 59% said that the world should do everything necessary and urgently in response,” it added.
 A further 20% backed acting slowly, while 10% thought the world was already doing enough.

-While younger people showed the greatest concern over climate change, with 69% of those aged 14-18 saying there is a climate emergency, around two-thirds of those aged 18 to 60 and 58% of those over 60 agreed.
+While younger people showed the greatest concern over climate change, with 69% of those aged 14-17 saying there is a climate emergency, around two-thirds of those aged 18 to 59 and 58% of those aged 60 and over agreed.
 This illustrates “how widely held this view has become,” the UNDP said.

 Its polling also indicated that majorities backed climate action even when it would have a significant impact on their own country, at a time when much of the world is reeling from the effects of the coronavirus pandemic.

-Note: Correction: An earlier version of this story incorrectly stated the public level of belief in the climate emergency as the level of support for climate action.
-It also included a graphic that mischaracterized the United Nations Development Programme survey’s methodology.
-The story has been corrected and the graphic has been removed.
-The story has also been updated to clarify the surveyed population’s age range.